Relaxing Limits from Big Bang Nucleosynthesis on Heavy Neutral Leptons with Axion-like Particles

 Being long-lived, HNLs also affect the early history of the universe beyond their role in leptogenesis.
 If HNLs had been in thermal equilibrium, and they decay around or later than about a second after the big bang, the produced particles affect Big Bang Nucleosynthesis (BBN) \cite{Boyarsky:2021yoh, GAMBITCosmologyWorkgroup:2020htv}.
 In the absence of other channels, the primary decay of HNLs to SM particles is hadronically \cite{Atre:2009rg, Coloma:2020lgy}.
 The mesons produced through these decays interact strongly with the protons and neutrons of the primordial plasma, thereby modifying the $p\leftrightarrow n$ conversion ratio which sets the primordial abundances.
 Most notably, the primordial abundance of $^4$He, precisely measured as $Y_p = 0.2436 \pm 0.0038$~\cite{Hsyu:2020uqb}, would be mostly affected since most primordial neutrons and protons end up forming $^4$He.
 Such considerations disfavour HNLs with masses $m_N \lesssim 1$~GeV, for small active-sterile mixing strengths required by current constraints and expected for light neutrino mass generation.
 Even lighter and longer-lived $N$ are likewise disfavoured as they will act as additional degrees of freedom, or inject them through their decays, and may overclose the universe.

 The above considerations apply for the minimal scenario where the HNL only couples via the active-sterile mixing.
 Instead, HNLs may also interact with an expanded exotic sector within specific beyond-the-SM scenarios.
 Often, these are high-scale scenarios where the HNL is charged under an additional gauge force, such as $B-L$ \cite{Davidson:1978pm, Marshak:1979fm, Mohapatra:1980qe, Davidson:1987mh, Buchmuller:1991ce} and left-right-symmetric \cite{Pati:1973rp, Pati:1973uk, Pati:1974yy, Mohapatra:1974gc, Senjanovic:1975rk, Mohapatra:1980qe} models.
 Less explored is the possibility of coupling the HNL to a lighter exotic sector.
-We here explore such a scenario where the HNL couples to a light, exotic pseudoscalar $a$, akin to an axion-like particle (ALP) \cite{Marsh:2015xka, Chadha-Day:2021szb, Marsh:2023tep}.
-We will refer to this dark scalar as ALP in the following, and it is dark in the sense that it couples only to the HNL in the first instance, with interactions to the SM suppressed by the active-sterile mixing and through loops.
+We here consider such a scenario where the HNL couples to a light, exotic pseudoscalar $a$, akin to an axion-like particle (ALP) \cite{Marsh:2015xka, Chadha-Day:2021szb, Marsh:2023tep}.
+Recent works exploring similar HNL-ALP portals in colliders can be found in \cite{deGiorgi:2022oks, Marcos:2024yfm,Wang:2024mrc, Wang:2024prt} and \cite{Arguelles:2021dqn, Wang:2024mrc} in beam dump experiments.
+We will refer to our dark scalar as ALP in the following, and it is dark in the sense that it couples only to the HNL in the first instance, with interactions to the SM suppressed by the active-sterile mixing and through loops.